How Long Will an RV Fridge Run on Propane?

 The purpose of an RV fridge vent fan is to eliminate hot air around the fridge.
 When hot air accumulates around a fridge, it makes it so that the fridge needs to work harder to keep everything inside it cold.

-As a result, your fridge will be working harder and burning more propane so that it can stay at the desired temperature.
-However, if you have a vent fan eliminating surrounding hot air, it will not need to work as hard.
+As a result, your fridge will work harder and burn more propane to maintain the desired temperature.
+However, if you have a vent fan that eliminates surrounding hot air, it will not need to work as hard.

 Be Sure Your RV is Level